MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_security_descriptor.md

 ### -field Revision

 Specifies the revision level of the security descriptor.
-This value should be SECURITY_DESCRIPTOR_REVISION.

 ### -field Sbz1